karate/tmux/README.md

 ### New Window

 To create a new window in your current session, type *prefix c*, while will create a new window and the focus will be on the newly created window.
 To navigate between the windows, use *prefix p* aka previous window and *prefix n* aka next window.
+Also, you can navigate through windows by using *prefix [num]* where *num* is the number associated with each window.

 ### Panes